Schedule 3 Criteria For Partner Visa Application In Australia

 The most important one to note and be able to back up with compelling evidence is number two, as you must have compelling and compassionate circumstances that will be sufficient to grant you the visa while in Australia.

-For example, if you take care of your sponsor’s mother for medical reasons or you and your sponsor have a child together, which would lead to suffering significant psychological hardship and the sponsor would suffer significant psychological from losing his partner and having to stay home instead of being able to work, to care for their child.
+For example, if you take care of your sponsor’s mother for medical reasons or you and your sponsor have a child together, which would lead to suffering significant psychological hardship and the sponsor would suffer similar hardship from losing his partner and having to stay home instead of being able to work, to care for their child.

 These are just some examples as to what MAY be compelling reasons to be granted a schedule 3 waiver, it is always better to contact a registered Migration Agent or Lawyer and get real help and give advice as to what to do.